 The award will be presented to Nury Turkel of the U.S. Commission on International Religious Freedom on June 28.

-Initiative files amicus brief in support of Maine families in school choice case
+Initiative files amicus brief in Supreme Court school choice case

 The brief represents elementary and secondary schools from Islamic, Jewish, and Catholic faith backgrounds.